-a) once before the Fall course registration deadline (Sept 17)

-b) once before Spring course registration deadline (Nov 12)
+- a) once before the Fall course registration deadline - b) once before Spring course registration deadlie - c) once in the spring, ideally before pre-registration for the following year

 The adviser is responsible for ensuring that these meetings happen and for communicating any issues to the DGS.
 This is an opportunity for students to discuss their choice of courses, how they are going, summer language plans, etc.